mthaiseer/grocery/README.md

 # Functional requirement

-Customer can login to online store
+1.Customer can login to online store
-Customer select new cart
+2.Customer select new cart
-Customer add or remove Products to cart
+3.Customer add or remove Products to cart
-Customer proceed to checkout
+4.Customer proceed to checkout
-Store calculate discount and generate invoice
+5.Store calculate discount and generate invoice
-Customer make payment
-Customer select logout

 # Assumptions
-database and related operations are out-of-scope
+1.database and related operations are out-of-scope 2.UI components are out-of-scope
-UI components are out-of-scope payment and proceeding are out-of-scope session management is out of scope
+3.payment and proceeding are out-of-scope
+4.session management is out of scope

 # User stories